SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.2.md

 If service definition properties had null values, it could occur that migrating booking data to DataMiner Indexing failed.

-#### Failover - Service & Resource management: Problem when migrating booking data to Data­Miner Indexing after performing a Failover switch twice \[ID_24883\]
+#### Failover - Service & Resource management: Problem when migrating booking data to DataMiner Indexing after performing a Failover switch twice \[ID_24883\]

 When you started a booking data migration to DataMiner Indexing on a Failover Agent that had previously been switched twice, in some cases, the migration operation would never get marked as completed.